riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-02-05_330_PM.md

 ---
-titl: City Cunil n 2025-02-05 3:30 PM
+title: City Council on 2025-02-05 3:30 PM
-dat: 2025-02-05
+date: 2025-02-05
 ---
-#### Mting Inf
+#### Meeting Info
-**Mting Typ:** Saint Paul City Cunil Mting **Dat/Tim:** 2025-02-05, 3:30 PM
+**Meeting Type:** Saint Paul City Council Meeting **Date/Time:** 2025-02-05, 3:30 PM
-**Pups:** Publi mting f th ity unil t disuss and vt n vaius slutins and dinans.
+**Purpose:** Public meeting for the city council to discuss and vote on various resolutions and ordinances.

-#### Summay
+#### Summary
-Th mting bgan with a gnitin f Mita Jalali's ladship and svi t th ity.
-Th unil vtd unanimusly t adpt Rslutin 25-260, gnizing Mita Jalali's ladship and svi.
-May Cat psntd a plamatin dlaing Fbuay 5th as Mita Jalali Day in th ity f St. Paul.
+The meeting began with a recognition of Mitra Jalali's leadership and service to the city.
+The council voted unanimously to adopt Resolution 25-260, recognizing Mitra Jalali's leadership and service.
+Mayor Carter presented a proclamation declaring February 5th as Mitra Jalali Day in the city of St. Paul.

-Th mting thn mvd n t disuss vaius slutins and dinans, inluding:
+The meeting then moved on to discuss various resolutions and ordinances, including:

-* Rslutin 25-161, appving advs atin against a tba shp lins hld by Pts Mat, In., was laid v f n w.
+* Resolution 25-161, approving adverse action against a tobacco shop license held by Peters Market, Inc., was laid over for one week.
-* Rslutin 25-213, gnizing Bla Histy Mnth in th ity f St. Paul, was adptd aft a publi haing.
+* Resolution 25-213, recognizing Black History Month in the city of St. Paul, was adopted after a public hearing.
-* Rslutin 25-16, appving a sund lvl vaian f Bug M's Luy Palza vnt, was lsd and appvd aft a publi haing.
+* Resolution 25-16, approving a sound level variance for Burger Moe's Lucky Palooza event, was closed and approved after a public hearing.

-Th unil als disussd sval dinans latd t zning and gant managmnt.
-Th Offi f Finanial Svis (OFS) psntd an dinan stablishing th OFS Gants Divisin, whih was laid v t Fbuay 12th f snd ading.
+The council also discussed several ordinances related to zoning and grant management.
+The Office of Financial Services (OFS) presented an ordinance establishing the OFS Grants Division, which was laid over to February 12th for second reading.

-Additinally, th unil had publi haings n sval itms, inluding:
+Additionally, the council heard public hearings on several items, including:

-* A summay abatmnt d against ma C. Rbts at 411 Chals Avnu, whih was mdifid and xtndd until May 1st.
+* A summary abatement order against Norma C. Roberts at 411 Charles Avenue, which was modified and extended until May 1st.
-* An appal f a vhil abatmnt d against William A. Sylvst at 1463 Midway Paway, whih was supptd by th unil.
+* An appeal of a vehicle abatement order against William A. Sylvester at 1463 Midway Parkway, which was supported by the council.
-* A vaant building f assssmnt f ppty at 1769 St. Anthny Avnu, whih was disussd and will b bught ba t th unil nxt w.
+* A vacant building fee assessment for property at 1769 St. Anthony Avenue, which was discussed and will be brought back to the council next week.

-Th mting nludd with th adptin f sval dinans and slutins, inluding th gant managmnt dinan and th Bla Histy Mnth slutin.
+The meeting concluded with the adoption of several ordinances and resolutions, including the grant management ordinance and the Black History Month resolution.